katyukha/odoo-rpc-client/README.md

    * Provides *browse_record* like interface, allowing to browse related models too.
 (But doing it in defferent way than *browse_record* do
    * Use IPython as shell if it is installed, otherwise uses defaul python shell
    * Plugin Support
+   * Support of JSON-RPC for version 8 of OpenERP

 ### What You can do with this
    * Quickly read and analyze some data that is not visible in interface without access to DB